Caelia and Mirelda: Veil Four

 The Arch of Liminal Grace.

-He did not know how he knew the name.
-But it struck him as something he had once been told in a dream and forgotten upon waking.
+I did not know how I knew the name.
+But it struck me as something I had once been told in a dream and forgotten upon waking.

 This was no test of strength.
 No enemy blocked the way.
 The arch offered no resistance.
 It simply stood—silent, patient, immutable.